-Roles and Responsibilities: The President's Direct Reports are only one decision-making facet in the overall shared governance structure at Clover Park Technical College.
+The President's Executive Team is only one decision-making facet in the overall shared governance structure at Clover Park Technical College.
 As part of this executive leadership team, their role is to provide strategic input into CPTC's instructional portfolio, institutional budget planning process, and the delivery of comprehensive student support services.
-Additionally, the Direct Reports advise the President on matters related to personnel, facilities, and operations.
+Additionally, the E-Team advises the President on matters related to personnel, facilities, and operations.

 Interim Co-Vice President for Finance and Administration and Executive Director for Operations